smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

    * ODBC sytsrem data source: ```odbcDataSourceName=PostgreSQL30```

-These setting are in the Java connector for theRifServices middles: *rifServices/src/main/resources/RIFServiceStartupProperties.properties*
+These setting are in the Java connector for the RifServices middleware: *rifServices/src/main/resources/RIFServiceStartupProperties.properties*

 **BEWARE** Make sure you keep a copy of this file; any front end RIF web application upgrade will overwrite it.